fjwright/Run-REDUCE-0/README.md

 * Clicking on the `Send Input` button when REDUCE is not running no longer throws an error.
 * Better handling of `Load Packages...` and `Packages Root Dir`.
+* Disable earlier and later input buttons as appropriate.